robert-strandh/SICL/README.md

    * The system "incless-intrinsic", from [the Incless repository]
    * The system "invistra/intrinsic", from [the Invistra repository]
    * The system "trivial-package-locks", from [the trivial-package-locks repository]
+   * The system "alexandria", from [the alexandria repository]

 The bash script `get-dependencies.sh` will do this work for you.